modelmat/sphinxcontrib-drawio/README.md

 - *Possible Values*: any integer

 This option allows you to select a particular page from a draw.io file to create the image from.
 Note: an invalid page-index will revert to one of the other valid pages (draw.io binary functionality)

 ### Scale
 - *Formal Name*: `:scale:`
 - *Default Value*: `drawio_default_scale` set in conf.py
 - *Possible Values*: any positive integer

 This simply scales the size of the output image.
+So if you take a diagram that by default would output a image with a resolution of 50x50 and a scale of 2, you will get a image with a resolution that is approximately 100x100.
 By default draw.io *usually* outputs relatively low resolution images, this setting can be used to remedy that.
 This overrides the `drawio_default_scale` set in conf.py for this specific diagram.
 If either width or height are set for a given image, scale will have no effect on the generated image.

 ### Transparency
 - *Formal Name*: `:transparency:`